lldpd/lldpd/README.md

  > ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF
  > OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

 Also, `lldpcli` will be linked to GNU Readline (which is GPL licensed) if available.
+It is also compatible with BSD-licensed libedit, and libeditline.
-To avoid this, use `--without-readline` as a configure option.
+Alternatively, use `--without-readline` as a configure option.